shreve/SSOperhero/README.md

-# SSOperhero
+# SSOperhero [WIP]

-Minimal-config-needed SSO solution
+A general-purpose stack-exchange-esque single-sign-on solution.

+**This project has nearly reached MVP status.
+It is not completely operational yet.**

-To start your Phoenix app:
+To start the app:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`